cdl-geneseo/geneseo-dictionary/H/Highkey.md

 # Highkey

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Highkey

 Created by  Unknown User (jtd8) on Apr 15, 2019

 Adj.
 An intensifier used to proclaim something as more than it is. &quot;I'm highly stressing about this test right now&quot;As of 2019, 98% of students surveyed recognized the term, and 0% believed it was of local origins.
 (Dilcher, 2019)